Frequently Asked Questions

 How do I get on your waiting list?

 After reading through this page to answer any common questions you might have, fill out a Puppy Application.
 You will be contacted within 48 hours to let you know that we have received your application and if it was approved.
 If you do not receive a confirmation please contact us to make sure we have received it.
 Once your application is approved, we require a $25 non-refundable administration fee to be sent (e-transfer, PayPal, or cash/cheque if you are local).
 Your application will not be considered if this fee is not paid.
-If you end up getting a puppy from us, the fee will be put towards the final cost of your puppy.
 We ask that if you do find a puppy in the meantime or change your mind that you contact us to be removed from the list.
+It takes a long time to go through our list when people do not answer their emails and it leaves others farther down the list waiting longer than necessary.

 When will you have puppies available?

-We breed only two litters per year and currently only have two active breeding females so we don't have many puppies available.
+We breed only two or three litters per year so we don't have many puppies available.
 Our website is not frequently updated with photos but you can follow along with updates as they come on our Facebook page.
-Currently we are experiencing a very high demand for puppies and it will likely be a year or more before any puppies will be available.
+We recently have had some spots open for males but the current wait for females is about 6 - 9 months depending on your preferences.

 How long will I have to wait?

 How long you will wait for a puppy depends on several factors.
 If we have just had a litter, it will be 6-12 months before we have another.
 If you are wanting a specific color, pattern, or gender you may have to wait longer to get exactly what you want.
-Because the demand for puppies right now is very high, you will likely have to wait a year or two to get a puppy from us.
 Most people want females, so if you have no preference for gender, or prefer a male, you will have a better chance of getting a puppy sooner.
 You can also get a puppy sooner if you participate in our guardian home program.
+We also give preference to those wanting sport / performance prospects, established breeders, past buyers, friends and family of past puppy buyers, and those living in Nanaimo.

 What is the process?